News

 Weill Cornell and NewYork-Presbyterian Physician Makes Recommendation for Treatment of Congenital Heart Defect Related to Stroke

-Dr. Kamel
+Dr. Hooman Kamel

 Young people with a history of strokes caused by blood clots should be evaluated for a congenital condition characterized by a hole in the heart.
 If present, surgical closure should be considered to prevent future stroke, according to an editorial by a Weill Cornell Medicine and NewYork-Presbyterian neurologist.